danbev/learning-ai/notes/ggml.md

 So GGML is used by llama.cpp, and whisper.cpp.
 In addition GGML is what is the used by the Rust `llm` crate, and also by llm-chain.
 So learning about GGML will help understand all of these project better.

+There are is a basic examples in [ggml](../fundamentals/ggml/README.md).

 ### Memory usage
 We start off by specifying the memory that GGML will use.
 This is done by